b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision.md

 &nbsp;

 ### 1832
 Summer of 1832 is the *first recorded mention* of the first vision.
 I cannot understate how this was written **two years after** the church was founded, and ***twelve years after*** the vision reportedly happened.
+It is also disseminated [[First Vision Contemporaries|contemporary]] to other peoples' accounts of suspiciously similar experiences.

-You can read it for yourself from an official publication on the LDS church's site: under its Library > Books and Lessons > Church History - Resources > First Vision > [Circa Summer 1832 History](https://www.churchofjesuschrist.org/study/manual/first-vision-accounts/1832-account?lang=eng). <br>
+You can read Joseph's handwritten account for yourself from an official publication on the LDS church's site: under its Library > Books and Lessons > Church History - Resources > First Vision > [Circa Summer 1832 History](https://www.churchofjesuschrist.org/study/manual/first-vision-accounts/1832-account?lang=eng).
+As you read through his handwritten account, don't forget that Joseph "could neither write nor dictate a coherent and well-worded letter" according to his wife's recollection decades later.

 It can also be found in the *Joseph Smith Papers Project* [here](https://www.josephsmithpapers.org/paper-summary/history-circa-summer-1832/1).
 Actually, please do go look at the original scans, because it sure looks to me like the pages are held in with tape.
 Almost as if the pages had at one point been torn out from the book at one point...

 &nbsp;

-I'll share a bullet list of notorious features in this account:
+Rather than copy-paste the text, I'll share a bullet list of notorious features in this account:

 - Joseph is fifteen years old ("in the 16th year of my age")
 - Joseph was not asking which church to join